psychemedia/winter-tales/src/twelve_months.md

 `INTRODUCTION

 `The present collection of "Fairy Tales of Eastern Europe" was gathered by him personally in the course of his travels.
-They were obtained by word of mouth in direct converse with the people in their daily lives — when stopping perhaps in some rude wayside cabin, or mingling as one of them in their fes-, tivals.
+They were obtained by word of mouth in direct converse with the people in their daily lives — when stopping perhaps in some rude wayside cabin, or mingling as one of them in their festivals.
 In this way the author has preserved the quaint flavor of the original stories.`

 p1-8